-States schools are free to all pupils, although parents may be asked to contribute towards textbook costs.
+States schools are free to all pupils, although they may require a contribution for textbook costs.

 When students begin to specialize, their courses of study focus on one of four areas:

-- General education: prepares students for the transition to higher education and is mainly focused on training theory and general knowledge.
+- General education: prepares students for the transition to higher education and focuses on training theory and general knowledge.

 - Technical education: similar to general education but focuses more on practice and technical teaching, preparing students for either a profession or further studies.

 - Vocational education: provides direct access to a profession at the end of the course of study and is heavily focused on practice.
 Students also receive one or more additional years, called fourth degree.